 Gastro-esophageal reflux disease (GERD) or Gastro-oesophageal reflux disease (GORD) are the same thing.
 The only difference is the vowel – oesophagus being the British variant of the American spelling of esophagus.

 GORD/ GERD is one of the most prevalent chronic diseases in the world with millions suffering from daily reflux episodes.
 Untreated GORD/GERD can lead to painful inflammation and possible cancer of the oesophagus.

 Non-erosive reflux disease (NERD) is a subcategory of gastroesophageal reflux and is very common.

 Potential explanations for symptoms associated with NERD include microscopic inflammation, stress and sleep disturbance and sustained oesophageal contractions.

-Refractory GERD/ GORD
+REFRACTORY GERD/ GORD

-There are various approaches medical experts take to refractory GORD in adults in order to determine why PPI treatment fails, such as checking proper dosing, metabolism differences or other underlying diseases.
+There are various approaches medical experts take to refractory GORD in adults in order to determine why PPI treatment fails.
+These include checking proper dosing, metabolism differences or other underlying diseases.

 The article ‘Approach to refractory gastroesophageal reflux disease in adults’ provides useful information.

 Esophagitis is irritation or inflammation of the oesophagus and can be very painful and makes it hard to swallow.
 Heartburn is the main symptom.